base10/pomodori/doc/notes.md

 ## 2013-10-27

 - So, thinking about Setup and Config, I could use a null object for cases when there's not a config file or database in place.
 That will help with the initial setup and with testing.
+- First, get issue-12 resolved with notification delivery
+- Then, address refactoring and issue-14

+## 2013-10-29

+- Backing out work on trying to mock File.read for a test, so just accepting what's coming from Configure